 Wairarapa means glistening waters in Māori.

+Named after the founding runholder John Martin, the town of Martinborough was laid out in the form of a Union Jack.
 Situated on the southern end of the North Island, the quaint village of Martinborough sits at 42° south, a similar distance to Burgundy from the equator.